JosephWong5/technicaltestC-C/README.md

 # technicaltestC-C

-use Navigation bar to access Login page and Loss Types table.
+Use Navigation bar to access Login page and Loss Types table.

 Login not fully functional.